Route de Frères

 Route de Frères is an album by drummer Andrew Cyrille.
-It was recorded in December 2005 at Clinton Studios in New York City, and was released by Tum Records in 2011.
+It was recorded in December 2005 at Clinton Studios in New York City, and was released through Tum Records on October 18, 2011.

 On the album, Cyrille is joined by members of the group known as Haitian Fascination: Hamiet Bluiett on baritone saxophone, Alix Pascal on acoustic guitar, Lisle Atkinson on bass, and Frisner Augustin on percussion and vocals.

 Background

 When Cyrille, who was born in Brooklyn but is of Haitian descent, was seven years old, his parents took him to Haiti, the first of several trips.
 During one of his visits, Cyrille noticed a street named "Route de Frères" ("Road of the Brothers"), and the name eventually sparked the idea for the musical project called Haitian Fascination, bringing together musicians from the United States (Cyrille, Bluiett, and Atkinson) and Haiti (Pascal and Augustin).